 The City will be implementing an outreach campaign for tourists, visitors and offices that explain the drought, the Stage 2 Water Shortage and provides tips to save water while they are in Santa Monica.
 We will be also working with local hotels, restaurants and other businesses to promote water conservation by visitors and non-residents.

 The City has a goal to be water self-sufficient by 2020.
 Currently the City produces 60% of its own water from local underground wells.
 The remaining 40% is purchased from Metropolitan Water District of Southern California and comes from Northern California, the Colorado River, and reservoirs.
-By increasing our local groundwater production and increasing water efficiency and conservation, the City can stop purchasing imported water, reach its goal of water self-sufficiency, and provide enough water for our growing community including new housing, hotels and offices.
+By increasing our local groundwater production and increasing water efficiency and conservation, the City can stop purchasing imported water, reach its goal of water self-sufficiency, and contribute to regional sustainability.

 The current water and wastewater rates and commodity-only rate structures were adopted by Council at the May 13, 2008 Council meeting.
 At that time, the bi-monthly fixed service charge was eliminated; the water bill became entirely based on actual water usage, thereby improving every customer’s incentive to conserve water.